Johnson & Johnson Innovation - JJDC

 Venture Round in 2018

-MultiScale Health Networks LLC is a Seattle-based company established in 2012 that specializes in developing and marketing a cloud-based data platform for the healthcare industry.
-Its flagship product, MultiScale Hive, enables real-time access to electronic health record (EHR) data, facilitating enhanced communication and collaboration among multidisciplinary teams.
-The platform aggregates and optimizes operational intelligence from emergency departments, allowing healthcare providers to address issues as they arise.
-By leveraging data mining, machine learning, and semantic data technology, MultiScale Health Networks aims to improve care delivery outcomes, enhance patient engagement, and increase operational efficiency while reducing costs and latency in healthcare delivery.
+MultiScale Health Networks LLC is a Seattle-based company that specializes in developing and marketing a cloud-based data platform designed for the healthcare industry.
+Established in 2012, the company focuses on providing real-time data access to enhance operational intelligence within healthcare settings, particularly in emergency departments.
+Their platform, known as MultiScale Hive, enables the extraction, aggregation, and optimization of critical patient data, facilitating communication and collaboration among multidisciplinary teams.
+By leveraging technologies such as data mining and machine learning, MultiScale Health Networks aims to improve care delivery outcomes, enhance patient engagement, and increase operational efficiency, ultimately transforming healthcare into a more responsive system.

 Carrot